 Apparently, 2018 will be an interesting year in terms of SEO.
-Let’s take a look at what to expect this year.
+Let’s take a look at what to expect.

-Search engine optimization done properly is a layered, complex process.
-Despite their being already over 200 factors affecting SEO, the game is ever changing.
+Search engine optimization done properly is a multi-layered, increasingly complex process.
+Despite there being already over 200 factors affecting SEO, the game is ever-changing.
 This poses the challenge of adaptation.

 While search engines make their best effort to improve the accuracy of search results, they add, remove, and change a lot of the factors involved in delivering those results.
 In an attempt to help you stay ahead of the curve, here’s a list with some of the expected trends that’ll make headlines in online marketing news, including advice on how to prepare for them.